-BCPSS utilizes the Power School software program to allow parents to have access to a variety of their student's information.
+As of Spring 2021, BCPSS will utilize the Power School software program to allow parents to have access to a variety of their student's information.
 Depending on how your child's school uses the program, parents may access the Power School Home/Parent Portal to view the student's demographics, attendance, discipline, fees, grades, schedule, reports, and alerts.
 Power School offers accessibility for K-2 for demographic information only.
-Grades 3-12 offers accessibility to a variety of information listed above.
+Grades 3-12 offers accessibility toa variety of information listed above.
 Access to the Power School link can be found on our website, www.bcbe.org...
 To obtain a login and the Web site to access your child's information, contact your student's local campus registrar.